tc39/proposal-array-last/README.md

 Note 1

 The SetLastArrayItem function is intentionally generic; it does not require that its this value be an Array object.
 Therefore it can be transferred to other kinds of objects for use as a method.

+22.1.3.xx Array.prototype['lastIndex']

+It is a property where the attributes are { [[Enumerable]]: false, [[Configurable]]: false, [[Get]]: GetLastArrayIndex }.

+22.1.3.xx GetLastArrayIndex

+When the GetLastArrayIndex method is called, the following steps are taken:

+    Let O be ?
+ToObject(this value).
+    Let len be ?
+ToLength(?
+Get(O, "length")).
+    If len > 0, then
+        Return len.
+    Return 0.

+Note 1

+The GetLastArrayIndex function is intentionally generic; it does not require that its this value be an Array object.
+Therefore it can be transferred to other kinds of objects for use as a method.
 ```

 ## Polyfill